 While many of these people have never picked up a racquet, they usually have picked up a shopping cart filled with elbow tapes, braces, and sleeves that they hope will help them.

 Some people find great comfort in taping up their elbow or getting elbow sleeves.
 If it helps, then it is a good thing.
 For many however, sleeves, kinesiotaping, and ace bandages are not really helpful.
+Some people get great benefit from physical therapy.

 - Ten patients received kinesiotaping plus exercises